stygian-phrygian/css-grid-midi-demo/README.md

-# CSS Grids MIDI Demo
+# CSS Grid & Web-MIDI Demo
-A demo of the new CSS grids & Web-MIDI APIs.
+An eponymous (and rather basic) demo of the new CSS grid & Web-MIDI APIs.
 Complete with cyberpunk colors.
-(Nota Bena, this __only works__ in Google-Chrome.)
+(Nota Bena, this __only works__ in Google-Chrome due to lack of cross-browser support for Web-MIDI)

 ### Usage:
-open up index.html (all the css and js are included in it already for convenience)
+open up index.html (all the css and javascript is included already in index.html for convenience)